ciceklab/ECOLE/README.md

 - Set to PCI BUS ID of the gpu in your system.
 - You can check, PCI BUS IDs of the gpus in your system with various ways.
 Using gpustat tool check IDs of the gpus in your system like below:

+#### -conf, --confidenceThreshold
+-Confidence threshold for calling CNV labels.
+-Select higher values for more confident calls.

 #### -v, --version
 -Check the version of ECOLE.